The Open Door: Writing and recording

 The Open Door was written in 18 months.
-The songs were composed by Lee and guitarist Balsamo, who share credits for nine songs.
-Lee was the sole composer of "Like You", "Lithium" and "Good Enough", and composed "All That I'm Living For" with guitarist John LeCompt.
-Lee confessed that after Moody's departure she had nobody to hold her back in the writing process, and Balsamo was open minded, supported her musical ideas and encouraged her to do something she would not have done with Moody.
+Lee composed nine songs with guitarist Terry Balsamo, "All That I'm Living For" with guitarist John LeCompt, and was the sole composer of "Like You", "Lithium" and "Good Enough".
+She confessed that with former guitarist Ben Moody's departure, she was not restrained in the writing process, and Balsamo was open minded, supported her work, they collaborated, and he encouraged her to do something she would not have done with Moody.
 "I was really looking forward to being able to trust", she said of writing the album.
 "The studio was like a free place where we could just be musicians and see what came out".

-She was "finally creating in the same room with someone", as previously Lee and Moody "could never really sit in the same room and create" and the making of Fallen largely consisted of them writing music separately and then adding to each other's work.
-Lee confirmed that Moody and her "were always butting heads" and he was focused on being commercial and making what "people would want to hear".
-With his exit, she felt she reclaimed a creative freedom she had lost around him.
-She found it "liberating not to have someone standing over me constantly shooting my ideas down", and considered the writing of the album "the best process of my life because I had free reign.
-I could do whatever I wanted without being judged or being told it's stupid."
+Lee was "finally creating in the same room with someone" when working with Balsamo, as previously she and Moody wrote separately as they "could never really sit in the same room and create" and had major creative differences.
+After his exit, she felt she reclaimed a creative freedom, and found it "liberating not to have someone standing over me constantly shooting my ideas down".
+Deeming writing a vulnerable process, Lee could only write music by herself in the past, and this album was the first time she wrote music together with another person.
+She called her musical partnership with Balsamo healthy and productive.
+It was a "completely different" writing environment with him; there was "no pressure of wanting to rule the world" and they were "having fun with it for a change".
+Lee regarded the writing process the best she had experienced as she had free rein and "could do whatever I wanted without being judged or being told it's stupid."